Margaret G. Kivelson: Gender gap

 Over the course of Julian Schwinger's career he had more than 70 graduate students and of these Kivelson was his only female student.
-In 1954, she gave birth to her first child, Steven Kivelson, now a professor of physics at Stanford, and afterwards she often faced criticism for continuing to work despite being a mother.
+In 1954, she gave birth to her first child, and afterwards she often faced criticism for continuing to work despite being a mother.
 In 1955 her husband received an appointment at UCLA and she followed him to Los Angeles.
 She started working part-time at the RAND Corporation while completing her thesis.
-A few months after receiving her PhD in 1957, she gave birth to her second child, Valerie Kivelson, now a professor of history at the University of Michigan.
+A few months after receiving her PhD in 1957, she gave birth to her second child.

 In 1973, Kivelson won a Guggenheim Fellowship to work at the Imperial College in London.
-According to her, "that fellowship gave me for the first time the sense that I was being taken seriously as a scientist.
+She said "that fellowship gave me for the first time the sense that I was being taken seriously as a scientist.
 More than money, it gave me status and increased my self-confidence considerably."